-The goal for this incentive program is to create 100 new residences in John Day over the next twenty years, a 20-fold increase in home production over the prior decade.
+The goal for this incentive program is to create 100 new residences in John Day over the next twenty years, a 20-fold increase in home production over the decade prior to implementing the plan.
 If successful, this increase should result in approximately 300 new residents, bringing John Day back to its mid-1970's peak population of just over 2,000 people.
 In other words, a twenty-year concerted housing development effort will allow John Day, by the year 2038, to recover over half a century of population decline.